Oh, Bourbon Month, do you have to end? Sigh. It’s time, I suppose…

 - 2 dashes Angostura bitters

-- candied ginger, for garnishing
+- 2 pieces candied ginger, for garnish

 - Fill a highball to top with ice.
 Pour in bourbon, then the club soda, ginger ale and bitters.
 Stir gently.
 Garnish with candied ginger and serve immediately.